AniGEA/sql-challenge/README.md

 .
 ## Data Engineering
 	1	Use the provided information to create a table schema for each of the six CSV files.
-Be sure to do the following:
-	2	Remember to specify the data types, primary keys, foreign keys, and other constraints.
-	3	For the primary keys, verify that the column is unique.
-Otherwise, create a composite key Links to an external site. , which takes two primary keys to uniquely identify a row.
-	4	Be sure to create the tables in the correct order to handle the foreign keys.
+Be sure to do the following: o	   Remember to specify the data types, primary keys, foreign keys, and other constraints. o	   For the primary keys, verify that the column is unique.
+Otherwise, create a composite key Links to an external site. , which takes two primary keys to uniquely identify a row. o	   Be sure to create the tables in the correct order to handle the foreign keys.
-	5	Import each CSV file into its corresponding SQL table.
+	2	Import each CSV file into its corresponding SQL table.

 ## Data Analysis
 	1	List the employee number, last name, first name, sex, and salary of each employee.